 If necessary, your child may be given medication to help prevent

-Aortic stenosis.
-Children’s Hospital Boston website.
+Aortic stenosis in children.
+Boston Children's Hospital website.
 Available at:

 Aortic stenosis.
 EBSCO DynaMed website.
 Available at: